a16z/helios/config.md

 # The directory to store the checkpoint database in.
 If not provided, Helios will use "~/.helios/data/mainnet", where `mainnet` is the network.
 # It is recommended to set this directory to a persistent location mapped to a fast storage device.
 data_dir = "/home/user/.helios/mainnet"
-chain = "mainnet"
-# The forks to enable.
-This is a comma-separated list of fork names.
-forks = [ "berlin" ]
 # The maximum age of a checkpoint in seconds.
 If the checkpoint is older than this, Helios will attempt to fetch a new checkpoint.
 max_checkpoint_age = 86400
 # A checkpoint fallback is used if no checkpoint is provided or the given checkpoint is too old.